jscanlo1/sudoku/README.md

 The game uses a sudoku class to handle much of the innternal mechanics of the game, as well as generating new games.

-*** Game generator is still a work in process so it will simply generate the same game every time ***

 The graphics generation are handled in main.cpp.